camchardukian/camchardukian-Daily-Coding-Journal/7:2020/2020-07-22-DailyCoding.md

-# Tuesday July 21st 2020 Daily Coding Journal
+# Wednesday July 22nd 2020 Daily Coding Journal

 23:23 -- Today was a pretty solid day.
 Here's what my day at the office looked like: